red-green-coding/red-green-coding.github.io/_drafts/springboot-blocking-io.md

 ---
 layout: post
-title:  "Understanding Spring Boot Performance: Tomcat vs. WebFlux for Blocking I/O"
+title:  "Tomcat vs. WebFlux for Blocking I/O"
 categories: [spring-boot]
 tags: spring-boot kotlin webflux tomcat
 ---

 ![img.png](/assets/springboot-blocking-io/img.png)

-This article focuses on optimizing Spring Boot backend performance when working with blocking I/O operations, such as fetching data from external services.
+This article focuses on optimizing Spring Boot backend performance for blocking I/O operations, such as fetching data from external services.
 We compare two popular setups: _Tomcat_ (the traditional stack) and _WebFlux/Netty_ (the reactive, non-blocking stack) using Kotlin.
 You’ll gain insights into how to handle blocking operations in each setup and some key configurations to improve performance.

 # Context